tvdboom/ATOM/docs_sources/user_guide/feature_engineering.md

 <a name="pca"></a>
 **Principal Components Analysis**<br>
 Applying PCA will reduce the dimensionality of the dataset by maximizing the variance of each dimension.
+The new features are called component 1, component 2, etc...
+PCA can be applied in two ways:

+* If the data is dense (i.e. not sparse), the estimator used is [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html).
-The new features are called Component 1, Component 2, etc...
-The data is scaled to mean=0 and std=1 before fitting the transformer (if it wasn't already).
+  Before fitting the transformer, the data is scaled to mean=0 and std=1 if it wasn't already.
 Read more in sklearn's [documentation](https://scikit-learn.org/stable/modules/decomposition.html#pca).
+* If the data is [sparse](../data_management/#sparse-matrices) (often the case for term-document matrices, see [Vectorizer](../../API/nlp/vectorizer)), the estimator used is [TruncatedSVD](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.TruncatedSVD.html).
+  Read more in sklearn's [documentation](https://scikit-learn.org/stable/modules/decomposition.html#truncated-singular-value-decomposition-and-latent-semantic-analysis).

 <a name="sfm"></a>